 The challenge is linked to the Australian Curriculum and Science, Technology, Engineering and Mathematics (STEM) education.

 Future BNE Challenge prizes

-Queensland Urban Utilities, as a sponsor of the Future BNE Challenge, will pay (to value of $5000) for the winning school team (up to 10 Year 7 students and 2 teachers) to attend the Melbourne Water Kids Teaching Kids Conference in Melbourne and present their winning Future BNE Challenge video on the conference main stage in front of students from all over Australia.
+Queensland Urban Utilities is sponsoring the Future BNE Challenge, providing the major prize.
+The school from the Brisbane City Council Local Government area that wins the competition will be supported to the value of $5000, for up to 10 Year 7 students and 2 teachers to attend the Melbourne Water Kids Teaching Kids Conference in Melbourne.
+They will present their winning Future BNE Challenge video on the conference main stage in front of students from all over Australia.
 Kids Teaching Kids is a student-led teaching and learning experience.

 Prize terms and conditions

 Be sure to take advantage of the extra learning activities delivered on the day by Council’s engagement partners - Queensland Urban Utilities, Seqwater, Ocean Life Education and Nature Play Queensland.

 If you would like more information about the Green Heart Schools Future BNE Challenge:

 - email the Green Heart Schools team

 Keep your students busy before and after your session with the exciting World Science Festival Brisbane.